hashicorp/terraform-provider-azurerm/website/docs/d/key_vault_key.html.markdown

 * `public_key_openssh` - The OpenSSH encoded public key of this Key Vault Key.

+* `resource_id` - The Azure control plane ID of the Key Vault Key.

+* `resource_versionless_id` - The Azure control plane Base ID of the Key Vault Key.

 * `tags` - A mapping of tags assigned to this Key Vault Key.

 * `version` - The current version of the Key Vault Key.